amcginlay/eks-demos/doc/03-cloud9/README.md

 # Create Cloud9 (EC2) Environment

 Cloud9 has a feature known as "AWS managed temporary credentials".
 We need to disable this feature to allow the underlying EC2 instance to acknowledge its assigned IAM Role.
-It is not (currently) possible to programatically disable this feature from the Cloud9 API however we can assign an inline-policy to the currently active principal which acheives the same aim:
+It is not (currently) possible to programatically disable this feature from the Cloud9 API however we can assign an inline IAM policy to the currently active principal which acheives the same aim:
 ```bash
 arn=$(aws sts get-caller-identity --query Arn --output text)
 context="user"